Development got 10x faster. Research didn't. We're fixing that.

 How the engine works

 Most approaches in this space generate thousands of individual simulated personas, ask each one your question, and aggregate the answers.
 We think that's backwards.
 You're creating artificial noise and then averaging it out.
-The noise doesn't add information.

-Results are combined using geometric pooling in log-space.
-Geometric pooling naturally dampens outlier evaluations rather than letting them pull the average.
-After pooling, we apply calibration and debiasing specifically built for survey research patterns.
+After pooling, we apply debiasing and calibration built specifically for survey research.
 AI models have known biases when making survey-like predictions: agreement bias (overpredict agreement with positively framed statements) and extreme response avoidance (compress distributions toward the center).
 Our calibration layer corrects for these using adjustments derived from real human panel comparisons.

 Consistency checks use Jensen-Shannon divergence to measure agreement between evaluations.
 High divergence flags unstable outputs that should be treated with more caution.
 Everything is logged and auditable.